DionTech/laravel-extended-scheduler/README.md

 # Extend Laravel scheduler to can config tasks via model

 This package allows you to configure the scheduled tasks of the app via (database) model.
-It was developed to avoid handling these configurations via a config file only, cause then we cannot share the same repo to n server instances when running different tasks is needed.
+It was developed to avoid handling these configurations via a config file only, cause then we cannot share the same repo to n server instances when running different tasks is needed at each server.

 # installation